absentees/absentees-co/_content/pages/about.md

   - where: Pollen
     years: July 2019 - September 2021 (3 years)
     role: Senior Product Designer
-    description: Working across design, research and strategy to create a wide range of digital experiences for clients from cryptocurrency traded funds to pro-bono legal platforms.
-Experience in end-to-end varying fidelity prototyping, QA, interaction design, UI system maintenance and design.
+    description: Contributing to design, research and strategy to create a wide range of digital experiences for clients from cryptocurrency traded funds to pro-bono legal platforms.
+Experience in varying fidelity prototyping, interaction design, design systems and interface design.
   - where: Present Company
     years: September 2016 - July 2019 (3 years)
     role: Senior Digital Designer